Entrepreneurs – How To Grow Your Taxi Business

 2) Put your business cards in areas that people may need a taxi – local supermarkets or other areas where people have lots of shopping.
 In local restaurants and pubs to catch the drinkers.
 In hotels etc.

-3) Advertise that you do airport/big city trips at a fixed price – anything that is a longer journey where someone would like to go but doesn’t want to take their own car.
+3) Advertise that you do airport/big city trips at a fixed price – anything that is a long journey where someone would like to go but doesn’t want to take their own car.

 4) Sublet your card for the time you are not in it so that your vehicle is used more often.
 The other driver would give you a fixed fee to use the vehicle and put their own fuel in.